AC Freezing Up in West Palm Beach, FL?

 If the indoor blower is weak or not moving enough air, the AC may keep running while the coil temperature drops too far.
 That can lead to repeat freeze-up problems.

-A frozen AC unit is not just a comfort issue.
-It can also lead to water damage, poor efficiency, longer run times, and extra stress on the compressor and other components.
+A frozen AC unit can lead to water damage, poor efficiency, longer run times, weak airflow, and extra stress on the compressor and other components.

 In South Florida heat, a system that keeps freezing up can quickly stop keeping up with the house.
 If the issue is tied to a refrigerant leak, dirty coil, or airflow problem, delaying repair often means more strain on the system and a higher chance of a larger repair later.